 Blaming the situation or others.
 This reaction involves imposing responsibility for the delinquent life course on the situation or on other people.
 Nine participants (29%) reported that they began a delinquent life course as a result of the impact of the situation to which they had been subjected and were forced to break the law unwillingly or began their delinquent lifestyle as a result of the influence of others.
 This category was more common among chronic delinquents (60%) than among adult delinquents (15%).

 The participants who began their criminal life as minors claimed that as children, they grew up with a great sense of deprivation, primarily emotional.
 Their parents could not give them the warmth, love, support, and encouragement they craved.
 These participants described growing up in a state of great loneliness.
 They had all lived in slums, and at very young ages had met up with “bad” company: men who used alcohol or drugs.
 Quickly, they found themselves using drugs or alcohol as well.
 They were all sexually abused at an early age, and most of them took the time to open up and talk about these events.
 They claimed that they had broken the law under the influence of drugs or alcohol, and in most of the cases, the incident ended in murder.
-For example, J., who was convicted to four years for second-degree murder, related:
+For example, J., who was convicted to four years for second-degree murder, explained:

 I don’t drink in general, but when I drink, I can’t stop.
 I chose vodka because it was available...
 People that say - the fact that you are convicted of killing because of the influence of alcohol, I agree with that.
 Alcohol opened the door for me to take out my anger.
 Maybe it doesn’t hurt me because he [the victim] was a criminal.
 Still, I know I’m not God, and I had no right to take his life even though he was rubbish.